 You are encouraged to challenge yourself academically by enrolling in courses that demand excellence in your schoolwork.
-Meeting these challenges will provide you with the skills to meet the high expectations of colleges and the work place.
-Our goal is to provide you with the $21^{st}$ century skills needed for your success after graduation.
-The Massachusetts Department of Elementary and Secondary Education identifies broad $21^{st}$ Century themes taken from The Partnership for $21^{st}$ Century Skills.
-These include: (a) Information and Communication, (b) Thinking and Problem Solving, (c) Interpersonal and Self-direction Skills, (d) Global Knowledge and Understanding, (e) Financial, Economic and Business Literacy, and (f) Civic Literacy.
+Meeting these challenges ensures that you're equipped with the essential skills necessary to meet the high expectations of college and the workplace.
+In short, our goal is to provide you with the essential skills needed for your success after graduation.
+The Massachusetts Department of Elementary and Secondary Education identifies broad, skills-based themes taken from The Partnership for 21st Century Skills.
+These include: (a) Information and Communication, (b) Thinking and Problem Solving, (c) Interpersonal and Self-direction Skills, (d) Global Knowledge and Understanding, (e) Financial, Economic, and Business Literacy, (f) and Civic Literacy.
 These themes are woven throughout the course descriptions.

-As you select courses it is important to involve your parents, directors, and guidance counselor in the decision making process.
+As you select courses, it is important to involve your parents, directors, and guidance counselor in the decision making process.
 Our experienced and professional staff will provide you with the support, encouragement, and challenges that you need to become a successful individual in school and in life.